wayjam/hugo-theme-fluidity/README.md

 # Theme Fluidity

-A fluid and responsive Hugo theme
+A fluid and responsive Hugo theme.

 ## Features